México en la Piel (album)

 México en la Piel (Mexico in the Flesh) is the sixteenth studio album by Mexican singer Luis Miguel.
 Released on 9 November 2004 by Warner Music Latina, it is Miguel's first mariachi album.
 The record contains thirteen mariachi covers, accompanied by the Vargas de Tecalitlán folk ensemble.
 Armando Manzanero was its musical director, and Miguel its producer.
 The album was recorded at Ocean Way Recording in Hollywood, California in July 2004.
 A special edition, México en la Piel: Edición Diamante, was released on 5 September 2005 with two additional songs and a DVD with five music videos.
 Four singles were released from the album: "El Viajero", "Que Seas Feliz", "Sabes una Cosa", and "Échame a Mí la Culpa".
 "Mi Ciudad" was released as a single from the special edition.

 The album received mixed reviews from music critics; some praised Miguel's delivery and Mariachi Vargas's music, and others found its arrangements too smooth.
 However, it received the Grammy Award for Best Mexican/Mexican-American Album and the Latin Grammy Award for Best Ranchero Album and reached number one in Argentina, Spain and on the Billboard Top Latin Albums chart in the United States.
 By 2006, the album had sold over two million copies.
 Miguel embarked on a two-year tour which grossed over $90 million, the highest-grossing tour by a Latin artist.

 Background and recording

 Miguel released 33, a pop album with original material, in 2003.
 It received unfavorable reviews from music critics (who found the album too similar to his previous pop recordings), and was commercially unsuccessful.
 On 4 August 2004, Miguel announced that he would release an album of mariachi standards in November.
 As to why he chose to record an album of mariachi covers, he said: "I did it with the intention of rescuing, to revive them for young people, songs that can not be forgotten", calling it a tribute to his roots.
 México en la Piel was recorded at Hollywood's Ocean Way Recording in July 2004.
-Miguel collaborated with Vargas de Tecalitlán on the album and enlisted his longtime collaborator, Mexican singer-songwrtier Armando Manzanero, to assist with its musical direction.
+Miguel collaborated with Vargas de Tecalitlán on the album and enlisted his longtime collaborator, Mexican singer-songwriter Armando Manzanero, to assist with its musical direction.
 Miguel produced the album himself.